MatthewJDavis/matthewjdavis.github.io/_posts/2018-11-18-azure-container-instance-teamcity.md

 ## PowerShell Scripts

-Below are the PowerShell script that correspond with the TeamCity build steps.
-The parameters are passed through the scripts by TeamCity at build time.
+Below are the PowerShell scripts that correspond with the TeamCity build steps.
+The parameters are passed to the scripts by TeamCity at build time.

 The scripts and build do the following:

-1. Authenticate with Azure using the sevice principal
+1. Authenticate with Azure using the service principal
 2. Create a container instance group with the specified container
 3. Run a simple test against the container
 4. Remove the container